KfW IPEX-Bank GmbH Privacy Notice

 60325 Frankfurt / Germany

-Right to object pursuant to section 15 of the German Telemedia Act (Telemediengesetz – TMG)
+Right to object under Section 15 of the German Telemedia Act

-Pursuant to section 15 of the German Telemedia Act, website visitors may object to the storage of their visitor data collected in anonymised form, so that such data will no longer be collected in the future.
+Pursuant to Section 15 of the German Telemedia Act (Telemediengesetz; TMG), website visitors may object to the storage of their visitor data collected in anonymised form, so that such data will no longer be collected in the future.